 What are some effects of a chronic illness?

-Physical changes from a disease process may occur and affect your appearance.
-These changes may diminish your positive self-image.
-When you don't feel good about yourself, you may prefer isolation and withdraw from friends and social activities.
+Physical changes from a disease may affect your appearance.
+These changes can turn a positive self-image into a poor one.
+When you don't feel good about yourself, you may prefer to be alone and withdraw from friends and social activities.
 Mood disorders such as depression and anxiety are common complaints of people with chronic conditions, but they are extremely treatable.

 If I have a chronic illness, how can I make my life better?

 The most important step you can take is to seek help as soon as you feel less able to cope.
 Taking action early will enable you to understand and deal with the many effects of a chronic illness.
 Learning to manage stress will help you to maintain a positive physical, emotional, and spiritual outlook on life.

 What kind of help is available for someone with a chronic illness?

-- Uncertainty of future
+Uncertainty about the future

-- Unpredictability of disease
+Unpredictability of the disease

-© Copyright 1995-2012 The Cleveland Clinic Foundation.
-All rights reserved
+© Copyright 1995-2016 The Cleveland Clinic Foundation.
+All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 4/23/2012...#4062
+This document was last reviewed on: 1/20/2016...#4062